Sermons

 1 November 2020

 Today we commemorate All Saints Day.
-A day when we acknowledge to God our thanks for the life that he gives and for the life that he gathers into his presence.
-It’s hard to know what term to use.
-Some people don’t like the term death or dying because it’s so harsh.
-Others don’t like the… Read more
+A day when we acknowledge to God our thanks for the life that he gives and for the life that he gathers into his… Read more

 Year A – Reformation Sunday – Freedom